Vertebroplasty

 Frequently Asked Questions (FAQs)

-A medical spinal procedure where bone cement is injected into a fractured vertebra.
+A medical procedure where bone cement is injected into a fractured vertebra.

-To relieve back pain caused by vertebral compression fractures.
+To stabilize and strengthen the spine, relieving pain caused by vertebral compression fractures.

 How long does the procedure take?